 Each Wendy's restaurant offers a diverse menu of food items featuring hamburgers and chicken sandwiches, all of which are prepared to order with the customer's choice of condiments.
 The Wendy's menu additionally includes chili, baked and french-fried potatoes, chicken nuggets, freshly prepared salads, soft drinks, "Frosty®" desserts and children's meals.
-Wendy's breakfast menu features a variety of breakfast sandwiches and specialty coffees, including the new Frosty® Cream Cold Brew.
+Wendy's breakfast menu features a variety of breakfast sandwiches and specialty coffees, including the Frosty® Cream Cold Brew.
 Each Wendy's restaurant features soft drink products supplied by the Coca-Cola Company and its respective affiliates.
+The franchisor maintains significant discretion over the menu items offered in the Company's restaurants.